Helen Williams Jackson, 1961

 Through her modeling agency, DeVore helped launch the early careers of many black celebrities, including actresses Diahann Carroll Cicely Tyson and actor Richard Roundtree.
 Needless to say, Helen benefited under her tutelage.
 DeVore continued to follow Helen’s career through personal correspondence and the press and kept letters, photographs, and press clippings, both positive and negative, in carefully organized binders.
 In 2004, she received the Trailblazer Award from the Fashion & Arts Xchange organization at New York's Fashion Institute of Technology ceremony.

 Helen Williams retired from modeling in 1970 but continued her career in fashion as a stylist.
-She married Norm Jackson in 1977, whom she had met during her modeling days.
+In 1977, she married Norm Jackson, whom she had met during her modeling days.
 They reside in Riverton, New Jersey.